anddone-kit/AndDone-SecureAPI-FrameWork-DotNet/docs/SecurePaymentLinksApi.md

 <a id="securepaymentlinksidput"></a>
 # **SecurePaymentlinksIdPut**
-> PaymentLinkResponse SecurePaymentlinksIdPut (string xApiKey, string xAppKey, float xVersion, string origin, string id, SecureUpdatePaymentLinkRequest secureUpdatePaymentLinkRequest)
+> PaymentLinkResponse SecurePaymentlinksIdPut (string xApiKey, string xAppKey, decimal xVersion, string origin, string id, SecureUpdatePaymentLinkRequest secureUpdatePaymentLinkRequest)

 This API is used to update Payment Links